vliux/Dachshund/README.md

             // normally you can insert initial rows into table }

+        @Override
+        public void onTableUpgraded(SQLiteDatabase db, int oldVer, int newVer){
+            // callback when your db is upgraded from oldVer to newVer }

         // implement your additional logic below
         public void addSomething(){...}
     }

 Step 2.
 Init DbManager:

-    // dbVersion is 2, so if your app db is 1 at present, 'userAge' will be added into table by Dachshund DbManager dbManager = DbManager.init(getContext().getApplicationContext(), new Class<BaseDbTable>[]{MyDbTable.class}, "myDataBase", 2);
+    // here we specify dbVersion is 2, so if your current db versoin is 1, Dachshund will upgrade it to 2 by adding 'userAge' into table MyDbTable
+    DbManager dbManager = DbManager.init(getContext().getApplicationContext(), new Class<BaseDbTable>[]{MyDbTable.class}, "myDataBase", 2);

 Step 3.
 Use your table: